mavris/MMLanScan/README.md

 ###TODO
 If anyone would like to help:
 - Convert the [OUI] (https://standards.ieee.org/develop/regauth/oui/oui.txt) text in a dictionary so we can map MAC Address with vendor (Hint: The Regex to catch the first line with MAC Address and vendor: ```[A-F0-9]{2}-[A-F0-9]{2}-[A-F0-9]{2}\s*\(hex\)\s*[A-Za-z\.\, \-]+```)
 - Make it work in a background thread.
-Apple's SimplePing has issues when it comes to GCD (it's build on C libraries and it seems their callbacks won't work with GCD)
+Apple's SimplePing has issues when it comes to GCD (it's built on C libraries and it seems their callbacks won't work with GCD)
+- Get hostname from IP address method is not working

 ###Performance Tips
 If you experience UI issues (UI not responsive) try to change the value of ```const float interval = 0.3;``` in MMLANScanner